Mogli12/GearboxAddon/README.md

-# AutoCombine for Farminug Simulator 2015
+# GearboxAddOn for Farminug Simulator 2015

 ## Description
 This is the continuation of the mod MoreRealistic GearboxAddon for FS13.
 In FS15 it works even without MoreRealistic.